stephanie-K/documents-to-share/README.md

 I created basic documents to guide people when they are new to Zoom

 ### For phone:
-- The [**Googgle doc**](https://docs.google.com/presentation/d/1DIc5Q4apBMB1hGo-LUPMM9ivo_Rm3oVNr3d1u30RroU/edit?usp=sharing), so you can copy it and make changes to it if you want to.
+- The [**Google doc**](https://docs.google.com/presentation/d/1DIc5Q4apBMB1hGo-LUPMM9ivo_Rm3oVNr3d1u30RroU/edit?usp=sharing), so you can copy it and make changes to it if you want to.

 **Some PDFs**
 - [Join Zoom on a phone](/Zoom/Join_Zoom_on_a_phone.pdf)